Otago gold rush: Arrival of prospectors

 By Christmas, 14,000 prospectors were on the Tuapeka and Waipori fields.
 Within a year, the region's population swelled greatly, growing by 400 per cent between 1861 and 1864, with prospectors swarming from the dwindling Australian goldfields.
 Gabriel's Gully led to the discovery of further goldfields within Central Otago.
 A second gold strike in 1862, close to the modern town of Cromwell, did nothing to dissuade new hopefuls, and prospectors and miners staked claims from the Shotover River in the west through to Naseby in the north.

 In November 1862 Thomas Arthur and Harry Redfern sneaked off from shearing for William Rees at Queenstown and looked for gold on the banks of the Shotover River armed with a butcher's knife and pannikin.
 The Arthur's Point strike led to the largest rush that occurred in Otago.
 Historic buildings at Queenstown such as Eichardt's Hotel, the Lake Lodge of Ophir (now Artbay Gallery), the Queenstown Police Station, and stone Courthouse were all begun as a response to the rapid influx.

 By the end of 1863, the real gold rush was over, but companies continued to mine the alluvial gold.
 The number of miners reached its maximum of 18,000 in February 1864.

+An estimate of 350 Chileans who had previously been active in mining in Australia –and some prior to that also in California– moved to mine placers in New Zealand in the early 1860s.

 Life in mining communities

 Read's find of gold sparked the interest of people in Dunedin; people travelled long distances in the hope of striking it rich.
 These goldfields all gave rise to mining towns and communities of temporary shops, hotels and miners' huts made from canvas or calico fabric-covered timber frames.
 As the scope of the goldfields developed, communities became more permanent with buildings constructed in timber and concrete.
-Evidence such as material artefacts, foundations of huts and buildings, and photographs from the Central Otago goldfields provide us with information about the labour and social roles of men and women in the 19th Century.
+Evidence such as material artefacts, foundations of huts and buildings, and photographs from the Central Otago goldfields provide us with information about the labour and social roles of men and women in the 19th century.
 A restored Chinese Village at Arrowtown is a popular tourist attraction.